 The Department of Mobility and Infrastructure is moving forward with construction of the Bloomfield-Friendship Neighborway and will be completed in Spring 2021.

 Feedback and Outreach

 - May 5, 2020: Presented to Friendship Community Group

 - Published an article in the Bulletin, the Bloomfield-Garfield Corporation newsletter.

 - June 25, 2020: DOMI held an online public meeting (recording here) to go over the specifics of the project, answer questions, and provide feedback.
 You can view the presentation slides here.

 - July 29, 2020: DOMI held an online public meeting (recording here) to go over updates, specifics of the project, answer questions and provide further feedback.
 You can view the presentation slides here.

 - Sept 30: DOMI hosted a Neighborways Summit to explain this new street type

 - See the Project Fact Sheet here (search: Bloomfield).

-- We encourage you to submit feedback about this project by submitting to our webform.
+- We encourage you to submit feedback about this project on the City’s Engage Page.

 - You can find more information on all of DOMI’s upcoming projects here: pittsburghpa.gov/domi/current-projects